 However, if like us you don’t want to get back too late and you only have the weekend, after your walk around Lorne you can head back to Melbourne, which will take you just over 2 hours.
 The drive for the most part is back along the coast so you also have the opportunity to stop to snap some pictures you didn’t manage to get on the way in.

-Have you been to the Great Ocean Road or visited any of these places?
+Have you been on a Great Ocean Road weekend road trip or visited any of these places?
 Let me know in the comments below!